Postmark Delivers Email. MultiMail Proves Who Sent It.

 Does MultiMail support Postmark's message streams concept?

 MultiMail uses mailboxes rather than message streams.
 Each mailbox has its own oversight mode, sending identity, and inbox.
-You can create separate mailboxes for transactional, outreach, and notification traffic using the create_mailbox endpoint — the functional equivalent of Postmark's stream separation, with the added benefit that each stream carries its own agent identity.
+You can create separate mailboxes for transactional, outreach, and notification traffic using the create_mailbox endpoint — the functional equivalent of separating message streams, with the added benefit that each stream carries its own agent identity.

 What is EU AI Act Article 50 and why does it apply to email?

 EU AI Act Article 50 requires that AI systems disclose when content has been AI-generated, particularly in contexts where recipients might reasonably assume human authorship.
 Email from AI agents falls into this category.
-MultiMail satisfies this requirement by attaching X-MultiMail-Disclosure headers to every outbound message and optionally injecting a disclosure notice into the message body.
-This applies to any sender operating in or sending to recipients in the EU.
+MultiMail satisfies this requirement by attaching an X-AI-Generated: true header plus a human-readable disclosure footer to every agent-originated message.
+This is gateway-enforced per mailbox — the ai_disclosure setting is locked on — and applies to any sender operating in or sending to recipients in the EU.

 Can I keep using Postmark for human-sent email and only route agent email through MultiMail?